-After my discharge with the Freedom portable driver, I hiked 607 miles while waiting for my donor heart.
-My longest walk was 6.4 miles.
+We've hiked 437 miles since my discharge.
 We've gone hiking in the back country, gone on road trips and eaten at restaurants.
-People along the bike trails sometimes recognized me from the news stories and say, "Good job man!" and "We're praying for you!"
+People along the bike trails sometimes recognize me from the news stories and say, "Good job man!" and "We're praying for you!"

-I felt so much better with the Total Artificial Heart than I was feeling before.
-My color was greatly improved, my vitality was going up.
-With the Total Artificial Heart and the Freedom driver, I really got to go out and live life.
+I feel so much better with the Total Artificial Heart than I was feeling before.
+My color is greatly improved, my vitality is going up.
+With the Total Artificial Heart and the Freedom driver, I really get to go out and live life.